• Skip to primary navigation

 Favorite chicken casseroles:

-Oh, and in case you’re wondering about the recipe name (cause there’s no Ranch seasoning or Ranch dressing involved here), it’s named after the famous King Ranch in Texas.
+Oh, and in case you’re wondering about today's recipe name (cause there’s no Ranch seasoning or Ranch dressing involved here), it’s named after the famous King Ranch in Texas.

 Although the exact origin and history of the dish is unknown.
 This casserole is not thought to have actually originated at that particular ranch, it's just named in honor of it.